eclipse-archived/flux/README.md

 The Eclipse client currently is not able to use oauth (oauth is more geared towards browser-based applications).
 Instead it uses a github user-id and github "Personal Access Token" to authenticate.
-There's the server verifies the validity of the token vai github rest API.
+The server verifies the validity of the token via github rest API.

 You provide these credentials, as system properties when running the Eclipse/Java process.
 For example: